Mikkelaaxman/Hyperledger-Besu-Testnet/README.md

 docker-compose up
 ```

-1. Each node has a config file in its directory.
+4. Each node has a config file in its directory.
 Paste the enode url in the bootnode section of the config.toml file in each directory.
 It should look something like this:

 ```bash
 bootnodes=["enode://bbdf05994421e01d21d5a8cc5c00bf568e393ea7cf3473aae687ddaef378397dfaa1e2ce607b2e6e6de8b8d6db474dc4fcb2375b4442f6f42b0d4a07a309e96e@127.0.0.1:30303"]
 ```

-1. Restart the stack.
+5. Restart the stack.
 So it knows the bootnode of the network is node-1.

-> This is where stuff stops working.
-Perhaps the network section of the config file has issues.
-Or the config file itself is wrong.
-Something there i guess.
-Or the docker-compose file has the wrong ports or something idk.
+6. Everything should now be fully operational.
+You can now connect your metamask with the network and use your pre funded accounts.

 ## Modifying parameters